-The Dump tool has been used by many users to backup your system in Linux.
+The Dump tool has been used by many users to backup your Linux system.
 The design architecture of the Dump tool allows the users to backup the running Linux files system in another drive.
 In this post, we will see how to backup Ext2, Ext3, or Ext4 file systems in Linux.

 Step 1: Install Dump Command in Linux